Matt Williams (basketball)

-Matthew Williams Jr. (born October 14, 1993) is an American professional basketball player.
-Born and raised in Orlando, Florida, Williams played college basketball at the University of Central Florida (UCF).
+Matthew Williams Jr. (born October 14, 1993) is an American former professional basketball player.
+Born and raised in Orlando, Florida, Williams played college basketball for the UCF Knights.

 College career

-Williams came to UCF from Jones High School in Orlando.
+Williams came to the University of Central Florida from Jones High School in Orlando.
 He suffered several medical setbacks as he suffered a burst appendix as a freshman, then played through knee pain as a sophomore.
 Early in his junior season, Williams had tests and learned that his knee pain was due to inferior bipartite patella, a rare congenital condition requiring surgery.
 Williams had the surgery, missing the majority of that season.